 Opening the airway is not an AGP and can be performed by first responder using contact and droplet precautions.

-WARNING - Intubation is an AGP and should only be performed by an experienced operator trained in use of PPE for airway management.
+WARNING - Intubation and insertion of a laryngeal mask airway (LMA) are AGPs and should only be performed by an experienced operator trained in use of PPE for airway management.
 Airborne precautions are required.